N180026/Image-Classification_using_CNN/README.md

 This is a Computer Vision Case Study with an Image recognition model that classifies an image to a binary class.
 Image recognition model based on Convolutional Neural Network (CNN) to identify from an image whether it is dog or a cat image.
 In this case study we use 8000 images of dogs and cats to train and test a Convolutional Neural Network (CNN) model that takes an image as an input and give as an output a class of 0 (cat) or 1 (dog) suggesting whether it is a dog or a cat picture.
 This image recognition model is based on CNN.

 The Case Study Paper and Python Code contain the following information:

-'1.
-Importing libraries '
+- Importing libraries
-'2.
-Data Preprocessing '
+- Data Preprocessing
-'3.
-Building the CNN model'
+- Building the CNN model
-'4.
-Training the CNN'
+- Training the CNN
-'5.
-Model compiling'
+- Model compiling
-'6.
-Model fitting'
+- Model fitting
-'7.
-Example prediction'
+- Example prediction